Comparing Windows and Linux

 Microsoft Windows and Linux are two of the most major operating system of the world.
 Both have their own user base and is liked by a wide range of people from all over the world.

-Linux kernel was first released by Linus Torvalds on 17th September, 1991.
+Linux kernel was first released by Linus Torvalds on 17th September 1991.
 The purpose of developing Linux was to make available a free and open-source operating system to the world.
 Since then various versions of Linux have been released which are commonly called distributions.
 Debian and Redhat and Ubuntu are some of its major distributions.
 On the other hand, introduced as a Graphical Operating System shell for MS-DOS, Microsoft Windows has come a long way.
-It is first introduced in20th November, 1985 claiming majority of the market share in just a few years.
+It was first introduced on 20th November 1985 claiming the majority of the market share in just a few years.
 From Windows 1.0 to Windows 10, it has been creating a legacy.

 Open source vs closed source